Kano (Mortal Kombat): Appearances

 Kano's main appearances in the Mortal Kombat series span several installments, including the original Mortal Kombat, Mortal Kombat 3 (and its updates), Mortal Kombat: Deadly Alliance, Mortal Kombat: Armageddon, Mortal Kombat vs. DC Universe, Mortal Kombat 9, Mortal Kombat X (and its accompanying comics), and Mortal Kombat 11.
 Across these games, his storyline frequently revolves around his rivalry with Sonya Blade.
 Kano also appears as a background character in Mortal Kombat II, as an opponent in Batman: Arkham City Lockdown, and as an assist character with the term "Kameo Fighter" in Mortal Kombat 1.

 His appearances in the series' spin-offs include Mortal Kombat: Special Forces, Mortal Kombat: Shaolin Monks, Mortal Kombat Mobile, and Mortal Kombat: Onslaught.
-Besides video games, he has appeared in live-action productions: the 1995 film, Mortal Kombat: Legacy, the 2021 film, and the 2025 film; and in animations: Mortal Kombat: Defenders of the Realm, Robot Chicken, Wreck-It Ralph, Mortal Kombat Legends: Scorpion's Revenge, and Mortal Kombat Legends: Snow Blind.
+Besides video games, he has appeared in live-action productions: the 1995 film, Mortal Kombat: Legacy, the 2021 film, and the 2026 film; and in animations: Mortal Kombat: Defenders of the Realm, Robot Chicken, Wreck-It Ralph, Mortal Kombat Legends: Scorpion's Revenge, and Mortal Kombat Legends: Snow Blind.

 Critical reception

 Edmond Tran from GameSpot published an article discussing Kano's influence on Australia.
 In the article, Tran initially criticizes Kano as the sole overt villain in the original Mortal Kombat (1992), showcasing moves like his knife projectile and cannonball roll.
 Despite his distinctive appearance (white gi, bandolier, and metallic faceplate), Kano was considered less engaging compared to other characters, such as the ninjas or those with magical abilities.
-Tran referenced Kano's history, originally conceived with a Japanese-American background and later changed to Australian, inspired by Trevor Goddard's portrayal in the 1995 film.
+Tran referenced Kano's history, originally conceived with a Japanese-American background and later changed to Australian, inspired by Trevor Goddard's Cockney portrayal in the 1995 film.
 While this change added some impact, Tran argued it did not necessarily make Kano a more compelling character.
 However, Tran expressed satisfaction with Kano's Australian representation and redesign in Mortal Kombat 11 (2019), examining several of his characteristics: skills in using knives, sense of humor, urinary habits, beer drinking, criminal behavior, clothing style, attitude, dialogues, and gameplay moves.

-Devin Randall, a writer for the gay men's lifestyle magazine Instinct, reported on Mortal Kombat 11s depiction of Kano, interpreting his mannerisms as evocative of a gay fetish.
-This includes chugging and spitting out beer, urinating on the ground, and a self-centered personality, which Randall likened to themes associated with glory-hole sexual activity.
-These traits, combined with the names of some of his gameplay moves—such as "Fist of Power", "Chokehold", and "Power Slam"—have led to publications like Gay Star News associating him with hyper-masculine gay subcultures.
-Additionally, discussions on social media platforms, specifically Twitter, have further contributed to this perspective.
-However, Randall clarified that Kano is not canonically gay and identified Kung Jin as the series' sole confirmed gay character.